Decoding Correlated Errors in Quantum LDPC Codes

 We also define the per-round decoding latency as the decoding latency (i.e., number of iterations multiplied by the per-iteration latency) divided by the number of syndrome measurement rounds.
 For a physical error rate of 0.001, considering the average number of decoding iterations reported in Table~\ref{tab:iterations}, the resulting per-round average decoding latency is $1.13 \times 2900 / 12 = 273$\,ns.
 Moreover, Fig.~\ref{fig:convergence_etB} shows that, at the same physical error rate, more than 99.99\% of decoding runs complete within the $1\,\mu\text{s}$ per-round time budget.

+We also note that our decoder has a worst-case latency corresponding to the situation in which it reaches the maximum of 400 decoding iterations, which occurs with a probability approximately equal to the logical error rate (it is also possible for the decoder to converge on the very last iteration, but this is rare, as suggested by Fig.~\ref{fig:convergence_etB}).
+However, we did not attempt to optimize the maximum number of iterations, and similar accuracy could likely be achieved with a much lower maximum number of decoding iterations (Fig.~\ref{fig:convergence_etB} again provides some supporting evidence for this).
+Moreover, for decoders with variable latency, it has been shown in Ref.~\cite{google2025quantum} (see also the analysis in Ref.~\cite{maurya2025fpga}) that even when the worst-case latency exceeds the available time budget, the backlog problem~\cite{RevModPhys.87.307,Battistel_2023} can be avoided, provided that the decoding latency tail is not too long and occurs with sufficiently low probability.

 If even lower latency is desired in an FPGA implementation, different optimizations can be explored.